 - Generalizing capabilities

-The Treehouse sits on 40 acres of beautiful land and lakes with the sole intention of bringing its clients the peace and focus required to help them overcome their addiction.
+Our Texas rehab sits on 40 acres of beautiful land and lakes with the sole intention of bringing its clients the peace and focus required to help them overcome their addiction.
 We have counselors, therapists, and nurse practitioners waiting to help design a treatment plan that is specifically tailored to you.
-Give us a call today to learn more!
+Give us a call today to learn more.